acoppes/acoppes/README.md

-Hi there 👋, I am a professional Game Programmer and Computer Science Engineer since 2010 but I was passionate about game development all my life.
+Hi there 👋, I am a professional Game Dev Engineer with passion about game development and programming.

 Some of my core values: